Dedham, Massachusetts in the American Revolution: Boston Tea Party and the Intolerable Acts

 Parliament responded by passing the Intolerable Acts which, among other things, banned town meetings unless they were approved in advance by the governor.
 Dedham held five illegal town meetings despite the Act.
 At these meetings, they supported the Suffolk Resolves, the Continental Congress, the Continental Association, and acts to further embarrass anyone in Dedham caught drinking tea.
+This included publishing the names of anyone "so devoid of patriotism" to drink tea as a traitor.

 There was a great risk in doing so, as Dedham was so close to Boston and the troops amassed there under General Thomas Gage.
 The troops frequently went out marching and were often spotted on roads in Dedham and surrounding towns.

 Suffolk Resolves

 A general convention of delegates from every town in Suffolk County was called for August 16, 1774, at Doty's Tavern in Stoughton (today Canton).
 The group agreed on the need to take a united stand against the Intolerable Acts but, since not every community was represented, it was decided to adjourn and try again to get every community represented.
 Richard Woodward, a member of the Committee of Correspondence, offered to host the next gathering on September 6, 1774.
+Woodword and Nathaniel Sumner were elected as delegates from Dedham.

 The Woodward Tavern at the corner of Ames and High Streets, where the Norfolk County Registry of Deeds sits today.
 When the more than 60 delegates gathered, they determined that such a large group made it impossible to accomplish their goals.
 Instead, the group unanimously agreed on the need to oppose the British reprisals and then appointed a subcommittee draft a resolution.
 Three days later, at the home of Daniel Vose in Milton, the Suffolk Resolves were adopted.

 The resolves were then rushed by Paul Revere to the First Continental Congress.
 The Congress in turn adopted as a precursor to the Declaration of Independence.
 The resolves denounced the Intolerable Acts as "gross infractions of those rights to which we are justly entitled by the laws of nature, the British constitution, and the charter of the province" and called on the towns to organize militias to protect "the rights of the people."
 In 1774, the year after the Boston Tea Party, the Town outlawed India tea and appointed a committee to publish the names of any resident caught drinking it.

-Other
+Eliphalet Pond incident

 In May 1774, Eliphalet Pond signed a letter with several other addressed to Governor Thomas Hutchinson that was, in the opinion of many in Dedham, too effusive in praise given the actions the British crown had recently taken on the colonies.
 A group confronted him the day after the Powder Alarm.
 What happened next is unclear.
 According to Pond's own account, he spoke calmly with the group and they were satisfied that he was a patriot.
 In other accounts, he and his black servant, Jack, had to hold off a mob by pointing muskets out the second story window.